aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 ## Stakeholders

-`tinymorph` main stakeholders include writers, and engineers whose write. `tinymorph` seeks to help writers to be more productive in their writing, getting over their creative block.
-Additionally, `tinymorph` also aims to encourage engineers who write to be more creative and structure with their writing, while stay true to their tone.
+`morph` main stakeholders include writers, and engineers whose write. `morph` seeks to help writers to be more productive in their writing, getting over their creative block.
+Additionally, `morph` also aims to encourage engineers who write to be more creative and structure with their writing, while stay true to their tone.
 Writing, at the end of the day, are very personal, which means a tool should not dictate how one should write.

 ## Environment

-The following encapsulates both hardware and software environment for `tinymorph`:
+The following encapsulates both hardware and software environment for `morph`:

 ### hardware.

 - For local [[glossary#inference]], GPUs will be preferred for faster [[glossary#time-to-first-tokens]] over CPUs.
 - For users' own hosted inference server, it will requires to have internet connection for running inference.
-- `tinymorph` is a text editor, therefore it would be able to run on any modern computer regardless of operating system.
+- `morph` is a text editor, therefore it would be able to run on any modern computer regardless of operating system.

 ### software.

 - Cross-platform support
 - A series of [[glossary#sparse autoencoders|SAEs]] will be trained and used for feature steering.
 - Support for offline inference (users can run LLMs locally).
-- Minimal dependencies with intuitive UIs to demonstrate `tinymorph`'s capabilities.
+- Minimal dependencies with intuitive UIs to demonstrate `morph`'s capabilities.

 ## Goals